United States of America vs. Jeffrey Tracy Fields

 Southern District of Florida - criminal no. 11-8191-KLR

 RECENT EVENTS: On March 29, 2012, in the Southern District of Florida, Fields pled guilty to a one-count Information charging him with conspiracy to commit mail and wire fraud.
+Fields was sentenced on July 20, 2012 to 101 months in prison and 5 years’ supervised release to follow his prison term.

 On October 25, 2011 an Information was filed with the U.S. District Court in the southern District of Illinois charging Jeffrey Tracy Fields with one count of Conspiracy to commit mail fraud and wire fraud.
 The Information alleges that between on or about the 14th day of September, 2007, through at least January, 2010, FIELDS, Jennifer Kirk, and others known and unknown, doing business as Universal Marketing Solutions (“UMS”) and Creative Vacation Solutions (“CVS”), conducted a telemarketing timeshare resale scheme collecting approximately $30 million and victimized approximately 22, 219 consumers throughout the United States and Canada, including in St. Clair, Madison, Bond, Clark, Calhoun, Clinton, Crawford, Cumberland, Edwards, Effingham, Fayette, Gallatin, Green, Jackson, Jefferson, Johnson, Lawrence, Marion, Monroe, Perry, Pike, Pulaski, Randolph, Richland, Saline, Wabash, Washington and Williamson Counties, within the Southern District of Illinois.